kugelrund/pyquake/blender.md

   will be.
 Can also be an array (of the same dimensions as the models texture) to set only specific parts of the model to be an emitter.
 - `models.<name>.strength`: Brightness of the emitter.
+- `models.<name>.tint`:  Emitted colours are multiplied by this 4-vector.
+Use to tune light colour.
 - `models.<name>.sample_as_light`: Whether to set the `sample_as_light` (aka
   multiple importance sampling) flag on the material dynamically depending on the current PVS.
 For Blender >= 3.5, the new `emission_sampling` flag will